 - Diabetes or its precursor, insulin resistance, can increase the risk for kidney stones composed of uric acid.

-- Obesity doubles the risk for the development of kidney stones.
+- Obesity doubles the risk of developing kidney stones.

 - Fatty liver disease

 - Elevated calcium.
-If calcium is elevated, the parathyroid hormone needs to be checked.
-Note insufficient calcium intake can increase the risk too!
+If your calcium level is elevated, have your doctor check your parathyroid hormone.
+Note that insufficient calcium intake can also increase the risk.

-- Nutritional factors: increased intake of protein, salt or oxalate, decreased intake of calcium, too much salt, vitamin D toxicity
+- Nutritional factors: increased intake of protein, salt, or oxalate, decreased intake of calcium, too much salt, and vitamin D toxicity

 - Alcohol, smoking, and opium use